 There’s always a risk of losing, but the wheels are properly evaluated before any bets are made.
 The evaluation gives about a 90% accurate idea of the results to expect.
-You will clearly understand the evaluation procedure and why it is so accurate, so you will have a good idea of the risk of losing.
-Usually if a loss is made, it has nothing to do with the accuracy of the computers – it would be for a reason like the team had too much attention on them, they couldn’t risk continued play, and just happened to leave after short-term unlucky losses.
+You will clearly understand the evaluation procedure and why it is accurate, so you will have a good idea of the risk of losing.
+Usually if a loss is made, it has nothing to do with the accuracy of the computers – it would be for a reason like the team had too much attention on them, they couldn’t risk continued play, and just happened to leave after unlucky short-term losses.
 But in such a case, another team or bettor may continue the attack, in which case you would likely be compensated for any time you invested.

 Q. Do you tell us where it’s legal?

 We already know many jurisdictions which are legal or illegal, from our own research, and research from players.
 However, we are not legal advisers, so we cannot give you legal advice.
 You can find out for free with some research.
 You can ask local gaming authorities using a fake name.
 We can give you a template email to send them.
 Or you can hire a solicitor to find out for you, which usually costs around $1000 per jurisdiction you want to investigate.

 Q. What training and support is provided?

 If you are part of our service program, we train you directly.
 If your Operator is a computer purchaser, they will train you, or they may ask us to train you for them.